 Main Content Start

-August 15, 1989 - NorthWest Arkansas Community College (NWACC) was founded when voters in the Rogers and Bentonville, Akansas school districts approved a 3-mill ad valorem tax to support the college.
+August 15, 1989 - NWACC was founded when voters in the Rogers and Bentonville, Arkansas school districts approved a 3-mill ad valorem tax to support the college.

 February 5, 1990 - Investiture of Dr. Bob Burns as NWACC's first president.

 August 1990 - NWACC begins holding classes as a "college without walls", meeting throughout Benton and Washington counties in rented facilities.
 There were 1,232 students enrolled.